-CREATE JAR "getFraction" LIBRARY 'file:/home/aspen/getFraction.jar' OPTIONS(0); --- This code loads the installed Java JAR file CREATE FUNCTION get_fraction(degrees DOUBLE ) RETURNS DOUBLE LANGUAGE JAVA NO SQL EXTERNAL NAME 'GPSFuncsJavaLib:com.sqlstream.examples.geolocate.Degree.getFraction' ; CREATE FUNCTION get_fraction( degrees DOUBLE ) RETURNS DOUBLE LANGUAGE JAVA NO SQL EXTERNAL NAME 'class com.sqlstream.examples.geolocate.Degree.getFraction' ;
+CREATE JAR "getFraction" LIBRARY 'file:/home/aspen/getFraction.jar' OPTIONS(0); -- This code loads the installed Java JAR file CREATE FUNCTION get_fraction(degrees DOUBLE ) RETURNS DOUBLE LANGUAGE JAVA NO SQL EXTERNAL NAME 'getFraction:com.sqlstream.examples.geolocate.Degree.getFraction' ;

-Note that the above examples only cover the sql CREATE FUNCTION call.
+Note that the above examples only cover the SQL statement CREATE FUNCTION for these functions.
 To fully define a Java UDF, you need to create and define a Java class (such as com.sqlstream.examples.geolocate.Degree) using CREATE JAR.
 See the topic GeoLocation: An Example of User-Defined Functions in the s-Server Integration Guide for full examples covering the entire process.

-A user-defined transform is a user-defined function that returns a set of rows or a stream of rows.
+A user-defined transform (UDX) is an advanced type of user-defined function that reads a set or stream of rows and returns a set or a stream of rows.
 Its input arguments can be scalars or cursors.
-A cursor is an object representing a subquery, which the user-defined transform can use to read the subquery results.
-The subquery can be relational or streaming.
+A cursor is an object representing a query, from which the UDX can read the result of upstream processing.
+The query can be relational (finite) or streaming (infinite).